-The rates of the social security contributions in Poland are approved by the Law on the National Social Security System, in Ukraine - Law on Pension Provision, in Serbia - the Law on Labour in the Republic of Serbia, in Kazakhstan - Law of the Republic of Kazakhstan on Social Security Obligations, and in Moldova - Law on State Social Insurance Budget.
+The rates of the social security contributions in Poland are approved by the Law on the National Social Security System, in Ukraine - Law on Pension Provision, in Serbia - the Law on Labour in the Republic of Serbia and in Kazakhstan - Law of the Republic of Kazakhstan on Social Security Obligations.
 The social security contributions are being apportioned between an employer and employees at ratios regulated by the relevant local laws.